Skip Navigation Links

 Yes.

-An employee on a FWS has a set schedule that contains variable total hours of work or flexible start/stop times.
+An employee on a FWS has a set schedule that contains variable total hours of work each day or flexible start/stop times.

 No, an employee on Maxiflex has no set schedule.